 At December 31, 2008, all of our remaining marketable securities available-for-sale, which consisted of auction rate securities, or ARS, were designated as trading securities and were classified to long-term due to the time frame in which we can readily convert these securities into cash.
-Our long-term asset consists of an ARS Put (as described below).
-At March 31, 2009, \$20.9 million of our ARS consisted primarily of municipal bonds and government-guaranteed student loan securities and \$2.2 million of our ARS consisted of private placement securities.
+Our long-term asset consisted of the ARS

+Put (as described below).
+At June 30, 2009, \$21.3 million of our ARS and the ARS Put were reclassified to current assets because they can be readily converted to cash within twelve months.
+Of the \$3.0 million of ARS which continue to be classified as long-term assets, \$2.1 million consist of private placement investment securities.
 None of the underlying collateral for our ARS consisted of subprime mortgages or collateralized debt obligations.
-ARS are generally long-term debt instruments that historically have provided liquidity through a "Dutch" auction process that resets the applicable interest rate at predetermined calendar intervals, typically seven, 28, 35 or 49 days.

 Due to continued negative conditions in the global credit markets, our ARS have continued to fail at auction with few to no trades in either the primary or the secondary markets.
 As a result, we have been unable to liquidate our ARS that are not subject to the ARS Rights Offer, and we could be required to hold these securities until such time that they are redeemed by the issuer, successfully sold at auction, sold through a secondary market or ultimately mature.
-In addition, with the adoption of SFAS 157, we determined the fair value of our ARS portfolio primarily on Level 3 criteria, which resulted in our reliance on a discounted cash flow valuation model with assumptions related to interest rates, maturities and liquidity determined by us based on the credit quality of the security, the credit quality of the associated insurer, if applicable, the respective prospectus and the credit market outlook.
-With our long-term investments designated as trading securities, any additional increase or decrease in the fair value of our long-term investments is recorded as either a gain or an impairment charge, respectively, in our consolidated statement of operations.
-At March 31, 2009, we recorded a net impairment charge on our long-term investments of approximately \$0.9 million to reduce the carrying value of our long-term investments.
+In addition, with the adoption of SFAS 157, we determined the fair value of our ARS portfolio primarily on Level 3 criteria, which resulted in our reliance on a discounted cash flow valuation model with assumptions related to interest rates, maturities and liquidity, determined by us based on the credit quality of the security, the credit quality of the associated insurer, if applicable, the respective prospectus and the credit market outlook.
+With all of our investment securities designated as trading securities, any additional increase or decrease in the fair value of our investment securities is recorded as either a gain or an impairment charge, respectively, in our consolidated statement of operations.
+For the three months ended June 30, 2009, we recorded a net gain on our investment securities of approximately \$1.2 million to increase the carrying value of our investment securities.
+In addition, for the three months ended June 30, 2009, we recorded a \$1.1 million impairment charge on the ARS Put to decrease its carrying value based on our discounted cash flow model with liquidity discount.

 In August 2008, UBS, the brokerage firm through which we purchased the majority of our ARS investments, entered into a settlement with the SEC, the New York Attorney General and other state agencies.
 Under the settlement, UBS issued to us the ARS Rights Offer.
 Pursuant to the ARS Rights Offer, we received the ARS Put.
 As part of the settlement, UBS also offered to us the ARS Loan, whereby we would be able to borrow up to 75 percent of the market value, as determined by UBS at its sole discretion, of our ARS that have been pledged as collateral at an interest cost that would not exceed the interest being paid on the underlying ARS investments.
 In January 2009, we were approved for the ARS Loan in the amount of \$15.9 million and drew down the entire preapproved amount.
 In addition, in February 2009, we borrowed an additional \$2.2 million under the ARS Loan, bringing the total amount outstanding under the ARS Loan to \$18.1 million, following UBS' decision to increase our availability under the ARS Loan.
-All cash received under the ARS Loan was invested in money market
+All cash received under the ARS Loan was invested in money market accounts.
+At June 30, 2009, our ARS Loan balance was \$17.9 million.